blawson69/PurseStrings/README.md

 ## Merchant Setup
 Merchants are characters you have set up with PurseStrings that have items or services to sell.
 To create an inventory, follow the instructions below.
-1. Edit the character's journal entry and go to the GM Notes field.
+1. Edit the Merchant character's journal entry and go to the GM Notes field.
 2. The first line must be "PurseStrings Inventory" and nothing else.
 3. Enter each item on its own line in the following manner:
     *Item Name|price|quantity*